MusicalPatterns/musical-patterns/README.md

 `make ship PATTERN=some-pattern MSG="some message"`

-Publish a pattern to npm and commit and push it to GitHub, if it passes its tests and lint check after updating dependencies.
+Publish a pattern to npm and commit and push it to GitHub, if it passes its tests and lint check after updating dependencies and standardizing config.

 `make ship PATTERN=ALL MSG="some message"`